ad

 Help Others Heal With the Therapeutic Power of Registered Massage Therapy (RMT)

 Our RMT course in Vancouver, BC combines theory with hands-on practice.
 Study anatomy, physiology, and techniques from experienced instructors in a supportive environment.
-Train for a rewarding career helping others find wellness through the healing power of touch.
+Train for a rewarding career supporting the Well-being in others with the power of touch.

 Our 88-week full-time RMT program has 8 semesters, 11 weeks each, with 1-2 week breaks.